 Professor Anthony Uhlmann FAHA is the former Director of the Writing and Society Research Centre at the University of Western Sydney.
 He is the author of many scholarly works and was the editor of the Journal of Beckett Studies from 2008-2013.
 His novel Saint Antony in his Desert was published by UWAP in 2018.

 Dr John Vallance is the NSW State Librarian and Chief Executive.
 Until recently he was Headmaster of Sydney Grammar School.
 He is also the Deputy Chair of the Gonski Institute for Education at the University of New South Wales.
 In recent years he has served on the Board of the State Library of New South Wales Foundation, as a Trustee of the State Library of New South Wales Foundation and member of the Library Council of New South Wales, and as an Advisory Board member of the Australian String Quartet.

-Terri-ann White is former Director of UWA Publishing.
+Terri-ann White is the Founder and Publisher of Upswell Publishing and the former Director of UWA Publishing.
 She has been published since the late 1980s, taught writing in the community and universities, and previously been an independent bookseller.
 Her books include a collection of short stories, one novel, three anthologies, and she has been published widely in journals and anthologies.
 She has an abiding interest in expression and takes great pleasure in collaborative work with other thinkers and artists, especially in the forms of the visual arts and performance.